Published September 21, 2015 | Updated January 6, 2023

 If you took that position – many dealers and vendors still do – you’d be missing an opportunity.
 Actually, you’d be missing several:

 - The chance to stay on your customer’s side of the table.
 By giving your customer an array of financing options, you expand your consultative role.
-You’ve been a trusted advisor on equipment; now, you’re also a trusted advisor on fitting it into the budget.
-You’ve been on the customer’s side of the table during requirements gathering, solution design, and equipment selection.
+You’ve been a trusted advisor on equipment and technology; now, you’re also a trusted advisor on fitting it into the budget.
+You’ve been on the customer’s side of the table during requirements gathering, solution design, and equipment and technology selection.
 Why leave it and walk around to the far side of the table in the payment phase?
 Why not stay on the customer’s side by offering a variety of financing options and helping to figure out which is best for the situation?
-Do that and you’ve gone from a source of equipment to a source of the entire solution in the customer’s eyes.
+Do that and you’ve gone from a source of equipment and technology to a source of the entire solution in the customer’s eyes.

 - The chance to keep your customer’s eyes on you.
 Your customers want financing options.
 If you don’t offer them directly, they’ll find those options somewhere.
 Many would rather not go looking but will if they have to.
 And every time your customer loses focus on you to hunt for outside financing, there’s a chance you’ll lose the sale.
 The customer may have had every intention of simply securing financing and then coming back to you with it, but their search too often uncovers not just financing options, but another dealership that’s integrated them into a complete solution offering that’s hard to pass up.
 The deal slips away and the customer is probably not coming back in the future.